Zuccace/atasmart-tool/README.md

 ### TODO -list
 * Gather more information at the start and end of test(s) and warn user if something alarming is found. - Almost done.
+* Report changes in smart data via internal function instead of using `diff` in a form of "Value X has changed from Y to Z".

 ### License
 GPL-3